tkarakai-gto/notes/docker_notes.md

 * `ADD` - Similar to `COPY` but can add files from a URL, it can decompress source files.
 Generally less transparent than `COPY`, so it is less preferred.
 * Use the `.dockerignore` file to exclude files to be copied with `COPY` and `ADD`

-* `USER` - Sets the user name or UID to use when running the image and for any RUN, CMD and ENTRYPOINT instructions that follow it in the Dockerfile. *Highly recommended to set to a nonpriviledged user.* For example use something like `RUN useradd -ms /bin/bash mynewuser` before the `USER` instruction.
+* `USER` - Sets the user name or UID to use when running the image and for any RUN, CMD and ENTRYPOINT instructions that follow it in the Dockerfile. *Highly recommended to set to a non-privileged user.* For example use something like `RUN useradd -ms /bin/bash mynewuser` before the `USER` instruction.

 *Dockerfile*
 ```yaml